-Regular Board Meeting Called to order at 2:08 PM with Prayer by Linda Mosher.
+Regular Board Meeting Called to order at 1:00 PM with Prayer by Wyn Mertzlufft.

-Mission and Vision Statements were read by omitted.
+Mission and Vision Statements were read by Gail Dietz

-Financial Reports – Ron Peters: Financial Reports for December were approved as printed M/S/C
+Financial Reports – Ron Peters: Quarterly Financial Reports from February to May were approved.
+M/S/C

-Niagara Lutheran Home – (not supported by St. John’s) – NO REPORT
+Niagara Lutheran Home – (not supported by St. John’s) – Rev. Mertzlufft – Mostly back to normal.